dataswift/open-source-developer-portal/app/resources/facilitator-fee.md

 * The sum of fees cannot exceed 50% of the original transfer amount
 * A facilitator fee must be at least $0.01
 * Multiple facilitator fees can be associated with a single payment
-* You must clearly communicate the fee and its payment terms to the Dwolla user and obtain the Dwolla user’s express consent to charge the fee.
+* You must clearly communicate the fee and its payment terms to your end-user and obtain the user’s express consent to charge the fee.

 ### Charging fees on transfers